richard-kramer/exeta-desk-controller/legacy_platformio/README.md

 Schematics can be found in [`../doc/schematics/`](../doc/schematics).

 I also took a few [photos of my own controller](../doc/photos) and the connected D1 Mini.
 Unfortunately I has the great idea to secure my soldered wires with hot glue, so it is really hard to see, whats soldered where.
+Also, I wired the RX (Pin 4) to D5 instead of D6 on my own controller.
+But it's only important, the Pin on the ESP is set as RX-Pin for the `SoftwareSerial controllerSerial` (first parameter) in [`main.cpp`](./src/main.cpp).

 I numbered the wires using my own method (nothing, the manufacturer intended or is using in a similar way).
 Starting from the power pins, I simply counted from right to left.
 I'm using this numbering system in this documentation as well